Skip to content

 • This fork has the MUI libraries included in the disk DH0: which is already used by the original vscode-amiga-debug extension to store the startup-sequence and to boot the Amiga.

-• It adds the needed definitions to the UAE configuration file to declare your "workbench" pointing to a floppy or a hard file and to enable optionally the bsdsocket.library.
+• It adds the needed definitions to the UAE configuration file to declare your "workbench" pointing to a floppy, a hard file or a directory virtual hard disk, and to enable optionally the bsdsocket.library.

 DH2:C/assign C: DH2:C